pyscript/ltk/README.md

 # ltk
 LTK is a little toolkit for writing UIs in PyScript.
+For an explanation of PyScript and LTK, see [YouTube](https://www.youtube.com/watch?v=5nseG-iU62g&list=PLGVZCDnMOq0qkbJjIfppGO44yhDV2i4gR&index=6).

 For examples see:

  - The [LTK kitchensink](https://laffra.github.io/ltk/) for a live demo of all the widgets.
  - Why use LTK?
 See the [pitch](https://laffra.github.io/ltk/?tab=9), written with LTK, of course.